TOEFL 2026 Scoring: How to Get 25+ on Writing

 What is a good TOEFL writing score?

 A good TOEFL writing score depends on your goals.
-Scores of 17-23 are intermediate, 24-27 are considered good, and 28-30 are excellent.
+On the prior 0-30 scale that most universities still quote in requirements: 17-23 is intermediate, 24-27 is good, and 28-30 is excellent.
 Most universities require 22-25 for admission, while top programs like Harvard or MIT may require 27+.
-The average TOEFL writing score is approximately 21.
+According to ETS data from the 0-30 era, the average writing score was approximately 21.
+Current score reports show writing as a 1.0-6.0 band.

 What is a TOEFL score of 30?